HBurgiel/Turnip-Report/manuscript/Preserves.md

 Wash and chop:
 - 2 c tart plums
-- 1/2 lemon, including peel
+- 1/4 lemon, including peel (optional -- maybe add more pectin if you leave this out)

 Stir in:
 - 1/4 c raisins